 - Vascular ultrasound

-Blood tests may be done to diagnose arthritic and autoimmune conditions that may cause Raynaud's phenomenon.
+- Blood tests to look for arthritic and autoimmune conditions that may cause Raynaud phenomenon

-Taking these steps may help control Raynaud's phenomenon:
+Taking these steps may help control Raynaud phenomenon:

 - Stop smoking.
 Smoking causes blood vessels to narrow even more.